 For more information on the modules, please click here.

-All applications must reach the Department of Building by 12 noon on the last Friday of July.
+All applications must reach the Department of Building by 12 noon on first Friday of July.
 Students may also submit their applications via email to firstname.lastname@example.org by the above deadline.
 Late applications and/or incomplete application forms will not be considered.
 Successful applicants will be notified by email.

 Students who wish to withdraw from the minor programme at any time, please inform email@example.com

 Note: Every effort is made to ensure that the information is accurate and current.
-However, the University and the School reserve the right to make alterations without notice.
+However, the University reserves the right to make changes without notice.